MCHouston/shanling-cr60-raspberry-pi-flac-cd-ripper-and-metadata-grabber/README.md

 - Connect the Shanling CR60 via USB
 - Insert an audio CD
-- The systemd timer will detect the device and run the script automatically
+- The udev rule will detect when a new drive appears (CR60) and trigger the cr60_rip.service
 - The script will:
   1. Detect the CD in the CR60 disk tray (CR60 must be in rip mode, connected via it's USB-B port to the raspberry pi)
   2. Rip WAVs off of the CD to lossless FLAC in a temporary directory